Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

 \subsubsection{Higgs physics constraints}

 Since we are considering extended Higgs sectors, we must consider a series of constraints from the measurements of the properties of the 125 GeV Higgs at the LHC.
-We might first consider the possibility of additional 2-body decays, for example $h \rightarrow \phi \phi, \phi=a,s$.
-These are, however, not relevant for our study as $m_\phi=95\,\mbox{GeV}$ and the 2-body decays are kinematically forbidden.
-One might have, however, 3-body decays, $h_{125}\rightarrow \phi \phi^* \rightarrow \phi \bar f f$ \footnote{In presence of DM one might also consider $h_{125} \rightarrow \bar \chi \chi \phi$.
-As already pointed we have neglected this case of study.}.
-In the 2HDM+a in the alignment limit the decay rate $h_{125}\rightarrow a \bar f f$ is written as:
+We might first consider the possibility of additional 2-body decays, for example $h_{125} \rightarrow \phi \phi, \phi=a,s$.
+These are, however, not relevant for our study as $m_\phi=95\,\mbox{GeV}$ and such 2-body decays are kinematically forbidden.
+One might, however, have 3-body decays, $h_{125}\rightarrow \phi \phi^* \rightarrow \phi \bar f f$ \footnote{In presence of DM one might also consider $h_{125} \rightarrow \bar \chi \chi \phi$.
+As already pointed out we have neglected this case of study.}.